 4. Setting goals is a fundamental concept to help young people learn the value of money and also how to save.
 People, young or old, rarely hit targets they don’t have.
-Nearly every toy or other item children ask their parents to get for them can become the object of a goal setting session.
-The benefits of saving to achieve the goal are an important aspect and provide built-in motivation.
+Nearly every toy or other item children ask their parents to get for them can become the object of a goal-setting session.
+The benefits of saving to reach the target are an important aspect and provide built-in motivation.
 Goal setting for good grades, toys or savings, helps children learn to become responsible for their own futures.

-6. When giving children an allowance or income, give the money in denominations that encourages saving.
-For example if the amount is $5, give out five $1 bills and encourage at least one be set aside in savings.
+6. When giving children an allowance or income, give the money in denominations that encourage saving.
+For example, if the amount is $5, give out five $1 bills and encourage at least one be set aside in savings.

 11. Take children with you to other stores, explaining how to plan purchases in advance and make unit price comparisons and also checking for value, quality, repairability, warranty, etc. Spending money can be fun and very productive when spending is planned.
 Unplanned spending however, usually results in 20-30 percent of our money being wasted because we obtain poor value with many purchases.